tommysundstrom/DevonThink-helper/README.txt

 There is no user interface (not even command line), so the only way of controlling it is to write code in the "if __FILE__ == $0 then" section, or calling if from another script.

-Logs are produced to ~/Library/Logs/Ruby/DevonThink_helper
+Logs are written to ~/Library/Logs/Ruby/DevonThink_helper